-See Appendix E for a checklist of sensor station maintenance activities and timing of these activities.
-The key issues in maintaining a sensor station are:
+See Appendix E for a checklist of monitoring station maintenance activities and timing of these activities.
+The key issues in maintaining a monitoring station are:

 - Logger box and Mayfly data logger

-- Functionality of the sensor station is suspect if battery level falls below 3.7 V.
+- Functionality of the monitoring station is suspect if battery level falls below 3.7 V.

 - Any moisture inside the logger box can cause logger board malfunction.

 - Cycling the power (turn board off, pause 10 seconds, turn board back on) as done with a computer is a common fix for loss of cellular transmission and other miscellaneous issues.

 - Turbidity sensor is particularly vulnerable to fouling: any debris, sticks, leaves that attach to it or algae that grows on it will cause false high readings and degrade data quality.